🔎 Research Categories: Generative

 Study the tools utilized by cybersecurity professionals to fulfill their objectives

-We aim to gain deeper insights into the needs and motivations of cybersecurity professionals to identify opportunities for enhancing our existing products, thus better serving them and alleviating their pain points.
+We aim to gain deeper insights into the needs and motivations of professionals who make cybersecurity decisions for their company to identify opportunities for enhancing our existing products, thus better serving them and alleviating their pain points.

 Through insights from our Marketing team's Buyer personas and data from our Sales team, the hypothesis is that the Protector personas will break down predictably based on market size.